I recently read a Forbes article about government and the future of cloud. This line caught my attention:

-Beyond the items we mentioned earlier, the key thing to know is: our team follows industry standard controls that govern how we access, use, and safeguard your data and we regularly audit these controls.
-(If you want more detailed security information, we can provide product-specific data sheets.)
+Beyond the items we mentioned earlier, the key thing to know is our team follows industry standard controls including SSAE-18 standards that govern how we access, use, and safeguard your data and we regularly audit these controls.
+Northwoods also goes through an annual SOC2 audit.

 What does it cost?

 The honest answer is: it depends.
 The important thing to remember is that a cloud solution takes the onus off county or state resources and you won’t have to invest in hardware, servers, or operating systems that will quickly become obsolete and create unexpected long-term costs—for example, having to buy additional storage.
 (Related resource: Technology Toolkit: An Essential Buyer's Guide for Human Services)